Uganda: Buganda crisis (1962–1966)

 This set the stage for a conflict between Buganda and the central government.
 Within Buganda's political institutions, rivalries driven by religion and personal ambition made the institutions ineffective and unable to respond to the central government moves.
 The Kabaka was often regarded as aloof and unresponsive to advice from the younger Buganda politicians who better understood the new post-Independence politics, unlike the traditionalists who were ambivalent to what was going on as long as their traditional benefits were maintained.
 The Kabaka favoured the neo-traditionalists.

 In May 1966, the Kabaka asked for foreign help, and the Buganda parliament demanded that the Uganda government leave Buganda, including the capital, Kampala.
 In response Obote ordered Idi Amin to attack the Kabaka's palace.
 The battle for the Kabaka's palace was fierce – the Kabaka's guards putting up more resistance than had been expected.
 The British trained Captain – the Kabaka with about 120 armed men kept Idi Amin at bay for twelve hours.
 It is estimated that up to 2,000 people died in the battle which ended when the army called in heavier guns and overran the palace.
 The anticipated countryside uprising in Buganda did not materialise and a few hours later a beaming Obote met the press to relish his victory.
 The Kabaka escaped over the palace walls and was transported into exile in London by supporters.
-He died there three years later.

-1966–1971 (before the coup)
+Before the coup (1966–1971)

 In 1966, following a power struggle between the Obote-led government and King Muteesa, Obote suspended the constitution and removed the ceremonial president and vice-president.
 In 1967, a new constitution proclaimed Uganda a republic and abolished the traditional kingdoms.
 Obote was declared the president.

-1971 (after the coup) –1979 (end of Amin regime)
+Idi Amin's regime (1971–1979)

 After a military coup on 25 January 1971, Obote was deposed from power and General Idi Amin seized control of the country.
 Amin ruled Uganda as dictator with the support of the military for the next eight years.
 He carried out mass killings within the country to maintain his rule.
 An estimated 80,000–500,000 Ugandans died during his regime.
 Aside from his brutalities, he forcibly removed the entrepreneurial Indian minority from Uganda.

 In June 1976, Palestinian terrorists hijacked an Air France flight and forced it to land at Entebbe airport.
 One hundred of the 250 passengers originally on board were held hostage until an Israeli commando raid rescued them ten days later.

-Amin's reign was ended after the Uganda–Tanzania War in 1979, in which Tanzanian forces aided by Ugandan exiles invaded Uganda.
+Amin's reign ended in 1979 during the Uganda–Tanzania War, in which Tanzanian forces aided by Ugandan exiles invaded the country.
+Tanzanian president Julius Nyerere supported the intervention with the hope of returning his ally, Obote, to power.